 Speech Therapy vs. Occupational Therapy: Understanding the Key Differences and Choosing the Right Support for Your Child

 An essential fact to know is that while both therapies aim to improve lives, they focus on different areas of development.
-This article will clear up the confusion around the question: is speech therapy occupational therapy?
+This article will clear up the confusion around the question: Is speech therapy occupational therapy?

 We’ll explore what distinguishes these two vital forms of rehabilitation therapy, delve into when each type is necessary, and examine how they can sometimes work together for a child’s benefit.